cibox/cibox/docs/usage/Configure-GitHub-hooks.md

    }
 ```

-Add this to your vhosts confogiration.
+Add this to your vhosts configuration.